-One of the criminal justice jobs available to students is working as airport security.
-These are highly sought after jobs, especially the ones at a higher level.
+One of the criminal justice jobs available to students is working in airport security.
+These are highly sought-after jobs, especially the ones at a higher level.
 The supervisor or senior level positions come with salaries in the range of $100,000 to $150,000 a year.
-The lower level jobs begin at $20,000 to $40,000 a year, depending on where you are located.
+The lower-level jobs begin at $20,000 to $40,000 a year, depending on where you are located.

 Bail Enforcement Agent

 When looking for a stable career path, pursuing a career in criminal justice could be a good option.
 There are a wide variety of professional options in the criminal justice career path, but one of the most interesting criminal justice jobs is becoming a bail enforcement agent.